Planning your journey home to Ireland

 If possible, you should try and secure a job before returning to Ireland.
 Read more about working in Ireland after living abroad.

-Read about returning to Ireland during COVID-19 for more information on what you need to do before you travel, and after you return to Ireland.
+Read about returning to Ireland during COVID-19 for information on what you need to when you return to Ireland.

 Check that your passport is valid before you travel.
 Renew your passport if it is due to expire in the next 12 months.
 If your passport has been lost or stolen, you should report it missing and replace it.

-If you’re travelling from certain European countries, you may also use a passport card.
+If you’re travelling from certain European countries, you can use a passport card.

-Dual citizens can travel on either of their passports.
+If you are a dual citizen, you can travel on either of your passports.
 However, we would recommend that you use your Irish passport when travelling to Ireland.

-Read our document on Irish passports or go the Passport Online website for more information.
+Read our page on Irish passports or go the Passport Online website for more information.

 Immigration and customs

-If you’re moving to Ireland for good, members of your family, such as a de facto partner or spouse, or civil partner, may need immigration permission to live and work here.
-Read the residency and citizenship section of our website to ensure your family member applies for appropriate immigration permission if needed, and you have all relevant documentation with you when you return.
+If you’re moving to Ireland, members of your family, such as a de facto partner or spouse, or civil partner, may need immigration permission to live and work here.
+Read the residency and citizenship section of our website to ensure your family member applies for the appropriate immigration permission if needed, and you have all relevant documentation with you when you return.